Lake Texcoco: Artificial drainage

 Eventually the lake was drained by the channels and a tunnel to the Pánuco River, but even that could not stop floods, since by then most of the city was under the water table.
 The flooding could not be completely controlled until the twentieth century.
-In 1967, construction of the Drenaje Profundo ("Deep Drainage System"), a network of several hundred kilometers of tunnels, was done, at a depth between 30 and 250 m.
+In 1967, construction of the Drenaje Profundo ("Deep Drainage System"), a network of several hundred kilometers of tunnels, was completed, at a depth between 30 and 250 m.
 The central tunnel has a diameter of 6.5 m and carries rain water out of the basin.
 The eastern discharge tunnel was inaugurated in 2019.

 The ecological consequences of the draining were enormous.
 Parts of the valleys were turned semi-arid, and even today Mexico City suffers from lack of water.
 Due to overdrafting that is depleting the aquifer beneath the city, Mexico City is estimated to have sunk 10 meters (33 feet) in the last century.
 Furthermore, because soft lake sediments underlie most of Mexico City, the city has proven vulnerable to soil liquefaction during earthquakes, most notably in the 1985 earthquake when hundreds of buildings collapsed and thousands of people died.

 The term "Texcoco Lake" now refers only to a big area surrounded by salt marshes 4 km east of Mexico City, which covers part of the ancient lake bed.
-Also there are small remnants of the lakes of Xochimilco, Chalco, and Zumpango.
+There are also small remnants of the lakes of Xochimilco, Chalco, and Zumpango.

 Several species indigenous to the lake are now extinct or endangered (e.g. axolotls).

 The modern Texcoco Lake has a high concentration of salts and its waters are evaporated for their processing.
-A Mexican company, "Sosa Texcoco S.A." has an 800 ha solar evaporator known as El Caracol.
+A Mexican company, Sosa Texcoco S.A., has an 800 ha solar evaporator known as El Caracol.

 Land reclamation of the lakebed was part of Mexico's attempts at development in the twentieth century.

 Restoration and conservation

 Wildlife

-The lake is home to an endemic subspecies of Mexican garter snake called the Lake Chapala Garter Snake, the critically endangered axolotl, and at one point in time the extinct Slender-billed grackle.
+The lake is home to an endemic subspecies of Mexican garter snake called the Lake Chapala Garter Snake, the critically endangered axolotl, and at one point in time the now-extinct slender-billed grackle.